Minorities in North Korea: Small ethnic communities

 Small communities of Americans and Indians exist in North Korea.
-200 Westerners live in North Korea and 5,000 Westerners visit the country each year.
+Two hundred Westerners live in North Korea and 5,000 Westerners visit the country each year.

 Repatriated groups in North Korea

 Russian-Korean people

-Less than 10,000 Russian-Korean people moved to North Korea, although the Soviet Union had one of the largest Korean minorities in the world.
+Fewer than 10,000 Russian-Korean people moved to North Korea, although the Soviet Union had one of the largest Korean minorities in the world.
 Most of the repatriates to North Korea came from island of Sakhalin where they had moved during Japanese colonization of Korea.
 The Russian-Koreans have mainly assimilated, and do not form a separate ethnic group in modern North Korea.

 Chinese-Korean people

 The community of Koreans in China grew in the late 19th century.
-In 1945 there were up to two million ethnic Koreans living in China.
+In 1945, there were up to two million ethnic Koreans living in China.
 In the late 1950s and 1960s, tens of thousands of ethnic Koreans moved to North Korea.
-Between 50,000-70,000 people are believed to have moved to North Korea.
+Between 50,000 and 70,000 people are believed to have moved to North Korea.
 However, no official published statistics exist to confirm the numbers.
 In the late 1950s the Great Leap Forward resulted in economic troubles and famine.
 In comparison, North Korean economy of that time did well.
 While the emigration was legal at first, it was banned after 1958.
 The Cultural Revolution and resulting persecution of Korean intellectuals caused them to flee to North Korea.
 North Korean government had to establish two or three refugee camps for the large numbers of Chinese-Korean refugees fleeing China.
 Since the 1960s, there have been schools for the Chinese-Koreans, but very little Chinese is taught in them.